dalibor/dalibornasevic.com/posts/062-rails-deployment-audit.md

 date: 2015-11-18 08:41:00 +0100
 author: Dalibor Nasevic
 tags: [devops, deployment]
+summary: "Things to consider when deploying Ruby on Rails applications."
 ---

 **Note**: This is a republish of an article I wrote back in July 2012 on [Siyelo blog](http://blog.siyelo.com/rails-deployment-audit/).